-Maui, Hawaii is one of the world’s most popular vacation destinations.
-And with a seemingly overwhelming number of historic sites, hiking trails, water sports, and more, choosing what to experience can be a challenge!
+Maui, Hawaii, is one of the world’s most popular vacation destinations.
+And with a seemingly overwhelming number of historic sites, beaches, hiking trails, and more, choosing what to experience can be a challenge!
 That’s why we’ve put together a stellar list of Maui must do’s, complete with the best activities and tours that the Valley Isle has to offer.
 E Komo Mai!
 (Welcome!)

 1. Experience Haleakala at Sunrise